So Long, See You Tomorrow is a Korean movie about two high school friends and their lifelong regrets.

 Kang Hyun

-Kang Hyun comes from a cultured upbringing.
-His mother, a poet and professor, exposes him to many diverse hobbies.
-Literature shapes his knowledge, while debate competitions hone his critical analysis.
-Music cultivates his artistic tastes, whereas baseball polishes his physical abilities.
+Kang Hyun has a cultured upbringing.
+His mother, a poet and professor, introduced him to many diverse hobbies.
+Literature shapes his knowledge, while debate competitions refine his critical analysis.
+Music nurtures his artistic tastes, whereas baseball hones his physical skills.
 This teenager is well-rounded in every aspect.
 Kang Hyun's most valuable skill is the ability to think for himself.
 Unafraid to go against the norm, he has unique ideas from a nuanced perspective.

 Fearless

-Kang Hyun's hero is Philippe Petit.
-This legendary high-wire performer navigated across famous tall buildings.
+Kang Hyun's hero is Philippe Petit, the legendary high-wire performer who navigated across famous tall buildings.
 Kang Hyun follows his idol's mantra about living on the edge.
 He enjoys the thrills of adventures and defying mundane routines.
-Kang Hyun acknowledges the risk of failure, which feels like falling from the tightrope.
-Yet, this danger can be invigorating if he keeps his balance.
+Kang Hyun understands that taking risks can feel like walking a tightrope.
+Failure always looms, like a fall.
+Yet, this danger can be exhilarating if he keeps his balance.
 Kang Hyun becomes such a high achiever due to his dauntless nature.
 He isn't afraid of the worst outcomes when trying new experiences.

 Kang Hyun's boldness applies to his love life.
 He takes the initiative of pursuing a same-sex romance.
-Otherwise, the cowardly Dong Joon would've never made the first move without his friend's assertiveness.
-Courage also translates into remarkable self-confidence.
-Dong Joon gets emotional when discussing the bullying and his dad's mockery.
-Kang Hyun responds by kissing him in public.
+Otherwise, the timid Dong Joon would never make the first move without his friend's assertiveness.
+His courage also translates into remarkable self-confidence.
+When Dong Joon opens up about the bullying and his dad's mockery, Kang Hyun responds by kissing him in public.
 This gutsy display of affection is Kang Hyun's way of encouraging his companion.
 Don't feel insecure about yourself.
 Be brave and open about your attraction.

 Downfall

-On the night of his mother's suicide, Kang Hyun has a mental meltdown for the entire neighbourhood to witness.
+On the night of his mother's suicide, Kang Hyun has a mental breakdown, witnessed by the entire neighbourhood.
 At this point, the story hasn't revealed the circumstances of her death.
 Yet, the actor's anguish is so urgent and alarming that I get teary-eyed just from watching him.
 Wow, his performance is moving!
 Stricken by grief, Kang Hyun's fall from grace is distressing.
 He doesn't just suffer a tumble, but it's a rapid descent into delirium.
 He causes such a riot that the police must arrest him for public disturbance.

 Plot twist

 The plot twist in So Long, See You Tomorrow involves three alternate universes.
-Each represents a version of Dong Joon's adult life after avoiding Kang Hyun on that fateful night.
+Each depicts a version of Dong Joon's adult life after avoiding Kang Hyun on that fateful night.
 Decades later, Dong Joon is now in his 40s and hasn't communicated with his old friend since then.
-Kang Hyun moved away while recovering from his mom's death.
+Kang Hyun moved away to recover from his mom's death, and the distance between them grew permanent.
 Every timeline portrays Dong Joon's future differently, changing his career, family situation, love life, and mindset.

 The beauty of this twist is that you don't realize it at the time.
 During the movie's first arc, you assume it's a regular time skip in the narrative.
 After the second arc starts, you'll realize it's another version of Dong Joon in a separate universe.
 (For the record, I was oblivious and only caught on during the third arc.
 Oh, that's what they're trying to do! 😓) In one timeline, he lives in fear.
 In another, he finds his courage.
 Each lifestyle produces a different set of outcomes, affecting his happiness.
 There are similarities and discrepancies between Dong Joon's circumstances.